jarturomora/statistics-with-r-book/README.md

 * **section2_6.r -** This file contains the code corresponding to Section 2.6 Pie and Waffle Charts.
 * **section2_7.r -** This file contains the code corresponding to Section 2.7 Pareto Charts; starting with this code and so on I will use the function 'new.window()' that is defined on the file new.window.r.
 * **section2_8.r -** This file contains the code corresponding to Section 2.8 QQ Plots and Test for Normality.
 I added some extra code to ilustrate different skewness.
+* **section2_9.r -** This file contains the code corresponding to Section 2.9 Scatterplots, Covariance, and Correlation.

 ### Some Extra Code from Philosophical Sessions Between [El Viejo](https://github.com/elviejo79) and me